GrumpyPirate/Sphaxify/README.md

 Sphaxify - an Automated [BDCraft](http://bdcraft.net/community/) Community Patch Builder
 ================================================================================
-This simple-to-use [Gulp](http://gulpjs.com/) build script aims to make the process of generating BDCraft Patch size packs as quick and hassle-free as possible, so that patch artists can focus their creative energy on *actual texturing* rather than mind-numbing asset organisation (zzz).
+This is a simple [Gulp](http://gulpjs.com/) script for patch artists to use when creating BDCraft texture packs, automating the boring resizing/zipping part that no-one likes.

+It takes a folder of source images, then resizes/optimises/removes transparent pixels from everything into separate 512x, 256x, 128x... etc. folders, then zips each one up into neatly-named files.

+__Everything is configurable.__

 Features
 --------------------------------------------------------------------------------
 - **Automatically resizes all images as needed**
-    - Source **512x** images are compiled to **512x**, **256x**, **128x**, **64x**, and **32x** into their own dedicated directories.
+    - Source **512x** images are resized to **256x**, **128x**, **64x**, and **32x** into their own directories
     - This is fully configurable - is your source only 128x?
-Want to only generate packs down to 64x? *No problem.*
+Want to only generate packs down to 64x? _No problem._

 - **Optimises generated PNGs losslessly to ensure small filesizes**
-    - Passes all images through OptiPNG to ensure the patch uses as little VRAM as possible, for the best possible system performance on users' machines.
+    - Ensures the patch uses as little VRAM as possible, for better system performance on users' machines

 - **Removes any semi-transparent pixels from texture edges**
-    - Ensures no texture flickering with Minecraft's awkward graphics engine.
+    - Ensures no texture flickering with Minecraft's graphics engine
-    - Uses an 'either-or' method of setting pixel colour intensity - pixels below 50% get removed, above 50% get converted to 100% intensity.
+    - Uses an 'either-or' method of setting pixel colour intensity - pixels below 50% get removed, above 50% get converted to 100% intensity

 - **Saves processed images to separate, neatly-named directories**
-    - The script will generate separate directories for each set of processed files, leaving the source images untouched - allowing generated packs to be chucked away and simply regenerated whenever needed without worry.
+    - The build system will generate separate directories for each set of processed files, leaving the source images untouched
+    - This allows generated packs to be chucked away and simply regenerated whenever needed without worry

-- **Zips up each generated pack with clean, standardised filenames**
+- **Zips up each generated pack with nice, standardised filenames**
     - E.g. `[128x] [1.7.10] Sphax Patch - SomeIncredibleMod.zip`

-- **Allows specific images to be skipped when resizing, optimising and thresholding**
+- **Allows certain images to be excluded from resizing/transparent pixel removal**
-    - Useful for troublesome images that need:
-        - To be kept 24bit (non-indexed colour)
-        - To be kept the same size (hello, GUIs)
-        - Transparency (glass or fluid textures)
+    - Useful for troublesome images that need to be kept the same size (hello, GUIs) or need transparency (some fluid textures)
+    - GUIs are excluded by default

 - **Can watch your `source-designs/` directory for any changes while you work, to auto-regenerate packs on-the-fly**
     - Any changes to `.png`, `.txt` or `.mcmeta` files will trigger a fresh generation of size packs
-    - Allows patch artists to keep creative, letting your machine do the grunt work in the background

 Requirements